preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 .. image:: user-management-properties-variant-75.png

-The Privacy settings is new in Omnia 7.5.
-You can set this to be Private or Public.
-(More information about what this setting does will be added soon).
+The Privacy setting can be Private or Public.
+A private property can only be read på the actual user.

 Display
 ---------